sh1ndoo/knowledge2/content/Quartz Snippets.md

 ---
 date created: 2024-07-09T02:02
-date modified: 2025-01-09T19:31
+date modified: 2025-02-02T22:54
 ---

-Misc ideas: to be loosely kept up-to-date with my quartz to-do list %% [[Todo]] %%
+Misc ideas, code, and plugins for quartz that I've collected across the web. %% [[Todo]] %%

 - [x] emitter: a page with all the exploring-related things? take inspo from custom landing page. --> prob want new file to define layouts
 	- Ended up making a [[Map]]